rackerlabs/technical-blog/content/blog/2020/2020-10-08-use-an-anyconnect-certificate-and-otp-based-authentication/index.md

 #### 7. Connect to the VPN portal

-After you complete the preceding steps, users should now be prompted for certificate-based authentication when they connect to the VPN portal, as shown in the following image:
+After you complete the preceding steps, the system will prompt users for certificate-based authentication when they connect to the VPN portal, as shown in the following image: